 In fact, it was with Magnuson’s help that Bill Hutchinson became deeply involved in the legislative process that led to Nixon’s bill.
-Hutchinson had been working since 1965 to create a regional cancer research center for the Pacific Northwest in honor of his brother Fred, the legendary baseball player and manager who died of lung cancer at age 45.
+Hutchinson had been working since 1965 to create a regional cancer research center for the Pacific Northwest in honor of his brother Fred, the legendary baseball player and manager who died of cancer at age 45.
 Magnuson was friends with both Hutchinson and Mary Lasker, the influential philanthropist and cancer research advocate who, along with Farber, is widely recognized as the driving force behind the legislation.
 It was Magnuson who arranged for Hutchinson to sit on the Farber’s Panel of Consultants.

 The Lasker Awards, named after Mary’s late husband, Albert Lasker, today are recognized as the highest American honors in medical research and public service.
 Dicks recalled that in 1973, Magnuson received the Lasker Public Service Award, and at a black tie gala in Seattle he donated to Fred Hutch the $10,000 cash award that came with it.